Software Entropy

 Complexity and Entropy

-The point is that software entropy should not be seen as a magical deterioration of software code.
-Looking at it that way, the solution becomes clearer.
-The solution really is to follow the practices set out to minimize accidental complexity.
+Software entropy should not be seen as a magical deterioration of code.
+Looking at it this way, the solution becomes clearer.
+The solution is to follow existing practices to minimize accidental complexity.
+There is a preexisting suite of contextual best practices.
+Sadly, everyone hates following best practices.

 Citations